Mostafayouni/ivolvetraining/AWS/Access-S3-from--cli/Readme.md

 ```

 This README file provides instructions for setting up and managing the iVolve Training S3 bucket.
-You can save it as a markdown file (e.g., `README.md`) in your repository.